 While transitioning from spending my days teaching third graders to managing accounts at a small software company may seem like a huge change, like anything else they have a lot more in common than you might realize.
 Building trust is a huge part of what we do, and my goal is always to help nurture that relationship to help our customers be successful.
 Have questions for me or my village?
 Ask us anything as we’re here to help!

 Elizabeth is a client success manager with the Account Management team primarily with Rustici Engine and Content Controller customers.
-She prides herself on ensuring customers are delighted with their software, make full use of its capabilities and answers customer questions along the way.
+She prides herself on ensuring customers are delighted with their software, making full use of its capabilities and answering customer questions along the way.
 Previously, she spent 10 years teaching elementary students and brings a unique perspective to the world of eLearning.